The Avenue, Braintree, Essex CM7

 A Mass centre was established at Braintree in 1890, served from Witham.
 The first church opened in 1892.
 A resident priest arrived in 1897, when a second temporary church was opened in the Franciscan convent at Bocking; this was duly replaced by J. F. Bentley’s present convent chapel in 1899.
 The parish was canonically erected in 1918.

-The original fitting out of the church was of some interest.
-Geoffrey Webb (1879-1954), who acted as liturgical consultant, was an architect, stained glass artist and writer; he was the nephew of the architect Sir Aston Webb and a pupil of C. E. Kempe.
-According to his obituary in The Builder, his publication The Liturgical Altar (1938) ‘is the best introduction to the altar according to the Roman rite…It is indispensable for anyone who is going to design an altar for a Roman Catholic church.
+The original fitting out was of some interest.
+Geoffrey Webb (1879-1954), who acted as liturgical consultant, was an architect, stained glass artist and writer; he was the nephew of the architect Sir Aston Webb and a pupil of the stained glass artist C. E. Kempe.
+According to his obituary in The Builder, Webb’s publication The Liturgical Altar (1938) ‘is the best introduction to the altar according to the Roman rite…It is indispensable for anyone who is going to design an altar for a Roman Catholic church.
 He adhered to the modern rubrics scrupulously, but avoided the decadent traditions of the altars of the counter-reformation and other modern counterparts’.
-Peter Anson (who illustrated the Braintree altar in his Fashions in Church Furnishing), credited Webb with the introduction to Roman Catholic use of the so-called English altar, with riddel posts and curtains, hitherto adopted only in High Anglican churches.
-Over the Braintree altar Webb designed a simple wooden ciborium, with a flat tester.
+Peter Anson (who illustrated the Braintree altar in his Fashions in Church Furnishings) credited Webb with the introduction to Catholic use of the so-called English altar, with riddel posts and curtains, hitherto adopted only in High Anglican churches.
+Over the Braintree altar Webb designed a simple wooden ciborium, with a flat canopy.
 Three years earlier at St Thomas More, Seaford in Sussex (another collaboration with James O’Hanlon Hughes) he had designed a ciborium with an arched canopy.
-He also designed the high altar for another Hughes church, St Edmund of Canterbury at Beckenham, Kent (1937-38).
-Sadly, none of these altars has survived post-Vatican II reorderings.
+He also designed the high altar for another Hughes church, St Edmund of Canterbury at Beckenham, Kent (1937-8).
+Sadly, none of these has survived post-Vatican II reorderings.

 Description